MannyP31/100-days-of-code/log.md

 8.(April 25, 2021)-DAY 8 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 Dive to the basics of node js(How to get started)

+9.(April 26, 2021)-DAY 9 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+I came over the javascript map functions and some more concepts regarding the basics of node js.